wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Once vetted, files needed by application servers are obtained from an internal Network File Share (NFS) or file respository server managed by utility software such as Nexus or Artifactory.

-Bation hosts and inbound ports and SSH keys can be replaced by the AWS Systems Manager Session Manager.
+Bation hosts and inbound ports and SSH keys can be replaced by the <a target="_blank" href="https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html">AWS Systems Manager Session Manager</a>, which also maintains an audit trail.
+But its IAM setup is tricky.<a target="_blank" href="https://acloud.guru/series/release-review/view/109">*</a>

 ## A/B Testing